eewwalker/RichCityCuts/README.md

 ### RICH CITY STOPS
 An app for managing stops and users, allowing users to favorite particular stops and view their locations on a map.

-* Admin can add/edit/delete/like
+* Engineered a RESTful API and developed the backend using Python and Flask, managing many-to-many relationships with SQLAlchemy.
-* User can like
+* Admins can add/edit/delete/like.
+Users can like
-* Filter stops by neighborhood
+* Implemented a filter feature, for users to filter their stops by neighborhood, enhancing user experience and navigation.
-* Authentication
+* Created the frontend using Flask templates, implementing user-friendly interfaces for viewing, adding, and editing stops.
-* MapQuest API integration
+* Integrated the MapQuest API to display locations on a map, providing visual representation of favorite stops.
-* Custom 404
+* Authentication, Custom 404
 ### Built With
 [![My Skills](https://skillicons.dev/icons?i=py,flask,js,html,css)](https://skillicons.dev)
 ---